Can’t Run Away From Love Review: Nahu and Takumi’s Chemistry Is The Only Reason To Watch Their Love Story

 I enjoyed watching ‘Can’t Run Away From Love’ because…

-Actress Mayuu Yokota did a good job as the naïve and helpful Nahu.
-Nahu is a job-seeker whose dream in life is to be a regular office goer.
-She is an emotional person who selflessly helps her friends and colleagues and even gets into trouble for it.
-At her last job, she took the blame for a blunder that was committed by someone else and left the job so that the person could continue working.
+Actress Mayuu Yokota does a good job portraying the naïve yet kind-hearted Naho.
+Naho is a job seeker whose biggest dream is to become a regular office worker and lead a stable life.
+She is deeply emotional and selflessly goes out of her way to help her friends and colleagues, often at her own expense.
+At her previous workplace, she even took the blame for a mistake committed by someone else and quit her job so that the actual culprit could continue working.

-When she meets Takumi she sees him getting beat up by a girl.
-Instead of despising him for his supposed promiscuity, she sees the fact that he is hurt and offers him her handkerchief to help clean the wound.
+When she first meets Takumi, she finds him being beaten up by a furious girl.
+Rather than judging him for his supposed promiscuity, Naho notices that he is hurt and instinctively offers him her handkerchief to clean his wounds.
+It is this compassion and ability to look beyond surface-level impressions that defines her character.

-Takumi realizes early on that Nahu is a thoughtful person and people take advantage of her good nature.
-So, when a shrewd man tries to fool her he comes to her defense and protects her.
-She is moved by his gesture and falls in love with him.
+Takumi realizes very early on that Naho is an incredibly thoughtful person whom others often take advantage of because of her good nature.
+So, when a manipulative man tries to deceive her, Takumi steps in to protect her without hesitation.
+Deeply moved by his concern and kindness, Naho slowly begins to fall in love with him.

 I did NOT LIKE ‘Can’t Run Away From Love’ because

-If this isn’t absurd, then I don’t know what is.
-What’s more absurd is that she agrees to it.
-On the way home, he even confesses his love for her and she beams with joy.
-She tells him how he could have taken advantage of her but he didn’t.
-Huh?
-Really?
-That’s your brother-in-law lady what are you talking about?
+If that does not sound absurd, I honestly do not know what does.
+What makes the scene even more baffling is that she actually agrees with him.
+On the way home, Takumi even confesses his love for her, and instead of being horrified, she beams with happiness.
+She praises him by saying he could have taken advantage of her but chose not to.

 Image Courtesy: Rakuten Viki